lisitsyn/tapkee/README.md

 `check_connectivity`, `fa_epsilon`, `progress_function`, `cancel_function`, `sne_perplexity`,
 `sne_theta`.
 See the documentation for their detailed meaning.

-As an example, if you want to use the Isomap algorithm with the number of neighbors set to 15:
+As an example of parameters setting, if you want to use the Isomap algorithm with the number of neighbors set to 15:

 	initialize().withParameters((method=Isomap,num_neighbors=15))

-Please note that the inner parentheses are necessary as it uses the overloaded comma operator which appears to be ambiguous in this case.
+Please note that the inner parentheses are necessary as it uses the comma operator which appears to be ambiguous in this case.

 Next, with initialized parameters you may either embed the provided matrix with: